aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-ms-word-2003-formats/footnotes-and-endnote-features-supported-on-wordprocessingml-export/_index.md

 ﻿---
-title: Footnotes and Endnote Features Supported on WordprocessingML Export
+title: Footnotes and Endnote Features Supported on WordprocessingML Export – Aspose.Words for Java
+articleTitle: Footnotes and Endnote Features Supported on WordprocessingML Export
+linktitle: Footnotes and Endnote Features Supported on WordprocessingML Export
 description: "Aspose.Words for Java allows you to work with footnote and endnote features supported when saving to XML – Word 2003 WordprocessingML format."
 type: docs
 weight: 60